landoncrabtree/ctf-scoreboard/README.md

     - Submitted flags are checked against a list of valid flags
     - Points are awarded for each valid flag submitted
     - Duplicate flags are not accepted
+- Report and writeup file upload
+    - Users can upload a report and writeup file to explain methodology
+    - Files are stored in the `uploads` directory, organized by user ID
 - Scoreboard with user ranking, points, and number of flags submitted
 - Countdown for when the competition ends
     - When the competition ends, the scoreboard is frozen and no more flags can be submitted